FilipMojto/FIIT-PDT/assignment_4/PROTOCOL.md

 }
 ```

 We can see the status is green which means all primary shards are assigned (one per node).
-All replicas are assigned too (one per node).
+All replicas are assigned too (one per node) but not on the same node.
 The cluster is basically fully redundant and healthy.

 ##### Results

-All operations were successful because all nodes are available.
+All operations were executed successfully because all shards are available.
+Since not a single node is dropped this outcome was expected.

 #### One node is dropped